Median age: Shared prosperity requires setting up young people of color to succeed.

 Insights & Analyses

-• White people have the highest median age at 44, while Mixed people have the lowest at 23, a trend that has existed since 2010.
+• In the US, white people have the highest median age at 44, while people of mixed or other racial backgrounds have the lowest at 25, a trend that has existed since at least 2010.

-• States with large proportions of White people like Maine, New Hampshire, and Vermont have the highest median ages.
+• States with larger proportions of white residents, such as Maine, New Hampshire, and Vermont, have the highest median ages overall.

-• While most of the cities with the highest median age are predominantly White, such as Scottsdale and St. Petersburg, Hialeah has the third highest median age and is majority people of color.
+• Most cities with the highest median ages, like Scottsdale, Arizona, and St. Petersburg, Florida, are predominantly white.
+However, Hialeah, Florida, which has the second-highest median age, is majority people of color.

 Drivers of Inequity

 Wide differences in the median age among different racial and ethnic groups are driven by multiple demographic trends.
-The baby boomer population is primarily White due to policy in the 1950s that banned immigrants of color, and this population is aging — driving up the median age of White Americans.
-At the same time, birth rates among African Americans and U.S.-born people of color are now outpacing rates for White Americans, lowering the median age for these groups.
-Additionally, the rise in interracial marriages in the 21st century due to growing cultural acceptance and increased diversity has led to a mixed-race baby boom.
+The Baby Boomer generation is primarily white due to policy in the 1950s that banned immigrants of color, and this population is aging — driving up the median age of white Americans.
+At the same time, birth rates among African Americans and US-born people of color are now outpacing rates for white Americans, lowering the median age for these groups.
+Additionally, the rise in interracial marriages in the 21st century has led to a surge in the share of young Americans who identify as multiracial or mixed-race.

 Strategies